 At risk will be the $25,000 Silver Medal Prize.

 Junior Loebner Prize

 For the first time in its history the Loebner Prize will also include a separate prize known as the Junior Loebner Prize in which the judging panel will consist of students between 12 and 14 years old.
 This prize arose after a paper and discussion at AISB 2010 where contest organiser, Dr Keedwell proposed a Turing Test based on child development.
 It should be fascinating to see if the students discriminate between the machine and human differently to the adult judges.
 An additional small prize fund is available for the machines in this contest.
 To choose the judges, the College is running a competition involving local schools as part of our outreach programme.
-If your School is interested in taking part and is reasonably local to Exeter, please get in touch with Dr Zena Wood.

 Visual Turing test